laoer536/minipp/README.md

 ### Unsupported Import Methods
 1. **Dynamic Imports**:
-   - Template string paths not supported
+   - Template string paths are not supported
-   - Conditional imports not supported
+   - Conditional imports are not supported

 2. **CommonJS Modules**:
-   - `require()` syntax not supported
+   - `require()` syntax is not supported
-   - Webpack-specific syntax like `require.context()` not supported
+   - Webpack-specific syntax like `require.context()` is not supported
-   - `module.exports` and `exports` not supported
+   - `module.exports` and `exports` are not supported

 3. **Path Resolution**:
-   - Runtime dynamically concatenated paths not supported
+   - Runtime dynamically constructed paths are not supported
-   - Custom path aliases not supported (currently automatically supports paths starting with "@/" which resolves to src directory)
+   - Custom path aliases (other than `@/`) are not supported (default `@/` is resolved to `src/`)
-   - Complex path mapping rules (like multiple wildcards) not supported
+   - Complex path mapping rules (e.g., multiple wildcards) are not supported

 4. **Special Syntax**:
-   - CSS-in-JS style references not supported
+   - CSS-in-JS style references are not supported
-   - Vue single-file component dependency resolution not supported
+   - Vue single-file component dependency resolution is not supported

 ### Other Limitations
-1. **Performance Considerations**:
-   - Large projects may require longer processing time
-   - Memory usage increases with project size

-2. **Accuracy**:
+1. **Accuracy**:
-   - For files that are automatically loaded at runtime in engineering projects (without explicit import usage), the parser cannot determine if the file is being used (currently categorized as unused files).
-Users need to determine whether to delete these files based on their framework.
+   - For files loaded automatically at runtime (without explicit imports in code), the tool cannot determine if they are used (currently classified as unused).
+Users must manually verify such files before deletion.

 ## Installation